6 Captains Log still.png

 If Story Ark’s departure day had been written as a screen play, it could have been penned by Dante himself.
 There were no dock-side ticker-tape parades.
 Story Ark set sail eight months ago, on 6 October 2024, and it was a shocker of a day.
 There were no streamers, no bottles of bubbly exploding extravagantly over the hull as we hoisted anchor mid-morning on that Sunday, and sailed away from the safe harbour after nearly three decades of living the high-life in Cape Town, South Africa.

 There were no dock-side ticker-tape parades.
-There were no streamers, no bottles of bubbly exploding extravagantly over the hull as we hoisted anchor mid-morning on that Sunday, and sailed away from the safe harbour after nearly three decades of living the high-life in Cape Town, South Africa.
+There were no streamers, no bottles of bubbly exploding extravagantly over the hull as we hoisted anchor mid-morning on that Sunday, and sailed away from the safe harbour after nearly three decades of living the safe life in Cape Town, South Africa.

 There was a quavering farewell with friends, tears in a cavernous lounge of a former-home, the dead-bolting of a kitchen door that was no longer mine to open, and an uncertainty unlike anything I’ve known in the many years I’ve travelled far from home to find ‘the story’.
 I've done many trips over the years, some with companions, usually solo, but I’ve always had a home to come back to.